LawrenceHollom/rademacher-prod/README.md

 This project is the companion code to the paper <i>Tight lower bounds for anti-concentration of Rademacher sums and Tomaszewski’s counterpart problem</i> by L. Hollom and J. Portier, and produces many of the bounds used in that paper.
 The paper itself serves as a complete description of the mathematical footing of the project, and the content here concern only the practical details of the code.

-The core of the code is based on the project https://github.com/ohadkel/oleszkiewicz-problem.
-Here it is translated into Rust and extended to perform significantly more general simulations.
+The core of the code is based on the project https://github.com/ohadkel/oleszkiewicz-problem by Dvorak and Klein.
+Here it is translated into Rust and extended to perform significantly more general and efficient simulations.

 ## Using the code
 The code should be run as a rust cargo project.
 There are three functions which can be run: